Gabby Allen Shows Off Killer Physique In Handkerchief Top And Bikini Bottoms

 The Celebrity Big Brother alum smized into the camera as she propped one of her legs up on the wall behind her.
 She held one hand at her waist, which covered up some of her abs.
 Gabby leaned up against the wall of a private yacht that had a window that reflected a large Ferris wheel in the distance.
 Gold, black, and white balloons were attached to the railings of the boat, but Gabby noted in her caption that the celebration decoration wasn’t for her.

-Gabby tagged Lula Schofield, a designer who makes small fabric goods, many of which are 100 percent recycled materials.
+Gabby tagged Lula Schofield, a designer who makes small fabric goods, many of which are made from 100 percent recycled materials.

 The post got a lot of love from Gabby’s followers and brought in over 5,000 likes in just half an hour.
 The comments section filled up with sweet compliments for the Brit, who has her fair share of admirers.